Executive Council Guidelines

 FINAL DUTIES

-The outgoing President should also send the incoming President (1) the contact info for all the members of the Executive Council and (2) a letter on current concerns and unfinished business.
+The outgoing President should also send the incoming President (1) the contact details for all the members of the Executive Council and (2) a letter on current concerns and unfinished business.